chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 ```

 ## isAdditionalFlowStep
 This is an optional predicate you can define in your dataflow in addition to isSource and isSink.
-It's used if for your scenario, you want dataflow to go through a step that codeql doesn't currently pass through.
+You can use it if you want dataflow to go through a step that codeql doesn't currently pass through.

 The syntax for this is as follows:
 ```